-8.5 Real-world Evaluation on Sentences
+E. Real-world Evaluation on Sentences

-To evaluate WiKey in real world scenarios, we collected CSI data for different sentences typed by users 1-10 as mentioned earlier in Section ??.
-For recognition of keystrokes in sentences, we performed training using the dataset of individual keystrokes and the keystrokes extracted from datasets obtained from typing the sentences were used as test data.
+To evaluate WiKey in real world scenarios, we collected CSI data for different sentences typed by users 1 through 10, as mentioned in Section VIII-B. To train the classifiers to recognize keystrokes in sentences, we used the same dataset of individual keystrokes that we used in the evaluations presented above.
+For the test samples, we used the the keystrokes extracted from datasets obtained from typing the sentences.

-WiKey achieves an average keystroke recognition accuracy of 77.43% for typed sentences when 30 training samples per key were used.
+1) Accuracy: WiKey achieves an average keystroke recognition accuracy of 77.43% for typed sentences when 30 training samples per key were used.
 For each user, we trained classifiers using 30 samples for each of the 26 alphabetic keys.
 We then applied our keystroke extraction algorithm to first extract waveforms of individual keys, applied PCA on them to denoise the waveforms and then extracted the shape features for each extracted key and feeded them to the classifiers to recognize the keystrokes in the sentence.
-Figure ?? shows the keystroke recognition accuracy for the sentences typed by each user.
+Figure 15 shows the keystroke recognition accuracy for the sentences typed by each user.